 Additionally Flow creates a special collection of available Locale objects.
-They are automatically generated by scanning the filesystem for any localized resources.
-You can use the i18n service API to obtain these verified Locale objects.
+Those can either be configured explicitly in settings via Neos.Flow.il8n.availableLocales or they are automatically generated by scanning the filesystem for any localized resources.
+You can use the il8n service API to obtain these verified Locale objects.

-Note: You can configure which folders Flow should scan for finding available locales through the Neos.Flow.i18n.scan.includePaths setting.
+Note: You can configure which folders Flow should scan for finding available locales through the Neos.
+Flow.i18n.scan.includePaths setting.
 This is useful to restrict the scanning to specific paths when you have a big file structure in your package Resources.
-You can also blacklist folders through Neos.Flow.i18n.scan.excludePatterns.
-By default all folders except 'node\modules', 'bower\components' and any folder starting with a dot will be scanned.
+You can also blacklist folders through Neos.Flow. i18n.scan.excludePatterns.
+By default the Public and Private/Translations folders, except 'node_modules', 'bower_components' and any folder starting with a dot will be scanned.

 Locales are organized in a hierarchy.
-For example, en is a parent of en\US which is a parent of en\US\POSIX.
+For example, en is a parent of en_US which is a parent of en_US_POSIX.
 Thanks to the hierarchical relation resources can be automatically shared between related resources.
-For example, when you request a foobar item for en\US locale, and it does not exist, but the item does exist for the en locale, it will be used.
+For example, when you request a foobar item for en_US locale, and it does not exist, but the item does exist for the en locale, it will be used.